se-research/OpenDaVINCI/automotive/README.md

 	$ java -jar odCANDataStructureGenerator/org.opendavinci.candatamodel/odCANDataStructureGenerator-latest.jar --withCMake CANMessageMapping.can

-Alternatively to step 5, the complete automotive model can be build by following the procedures in STEP 0, with the same effect.
+Alternatively to step 5, the complete automotive model can be built - with the same effect - by following the procedures in STEP 0.

 ######Note: in the “.xtend” file, the text in grey background is reported verbatim in the generated files, while text in double angular brackets «...» is interpreted during the code generation, based on the input from the “.can” file.